DIGITLab23/digitlab23.github.io/content/authors/Mohamed Abdelmonem/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD Students
+  - research student
 ---

-Jipeng is a Ph.D. student majoring in Mechanical Engineering.
-Jipeng received his master's degree in mechanics from the Southern University of Science and Technology (SUSTech) in 2024.
-Before that, he earned his bachelor's degree in mechanical engineering from Beijing Jiaotong University (BJTU) in 2021.
-Now Jipeng is working on data-driven generative design under the supervision of Dr. Chen.
-In his leisure time, Jipeng likes to play sports such as fitness, Ping-Pong, badminton, and basketball.
+Mohamed Abdemonem is an undergraduate student pursuing a bachelor's degree in Mechanical Engineering at Texas A&M University at Qatar.
+He is currently working on a research project under the supervision of Dr. Wei Chen, focusing on knowledge graphs, large language models (LLMs), and related AI technologies.
+Mohamed is passionate about the intersection of engineering and artificial intelligence.
+In his free time, he enjoys staying active and especially loves playing football, along with other sports.